DarkHole1/GAXTo/README.md

 ### Implementations notes
 - Starts from CalcStack
-- Current implementation puts $\rho$ on variable stack unchanged (it will be changed in future; however this is according to spec)
+- Current implementation puts $\rho$ on variable stack unchanged (it will be changed in future; however this is fine to spec)